The Performance of AC-coupled Strip LGAD developed by IHEP

+Laser hit positions are reconstructed, and thereby, spatial resolution is studied through laser tests.
 The position reconstruction method relies on the variation in signal amplitudes between the two strip electrodes closest to the hit position.
-When laser or particles hit on gap 1, the signal amplitudes of electrodes 1 and 2 change with the hit position.
+When laser or particles hit gap 1, the signal amplitudes of electrodes 1 and 2 change with the hit position.
 The hit positions are characterized by the ratio $R$, defined as:

-Here, $Amp_1$ and $Amp_2$ represent the signal amplitudes of electrodes 1 and 2, respectively.
+Here, $Amp_1$ and $Amp_2$ represent the signal amplitudes of strip electrodes 1 and 2, respectively.

-Here we show $R$ and signal amplitudes of strips 1 and 2 under 20 MIPs at different positions in \figurename~\ref{ratio}.

-The relationship between $R$ and the hit position is approximately linear and can be fitted with a linear equation of the form $R=k_R\cdot x+c$.
+The relationship between $R$ and the hit position is approximately linear and can be fitted with $R=k_R\cdot x+c$, as shown in \figurename~\ref{resl5}(a).
 Therefore, the laser hit position $x$ can be calculated by the following equation:

-Here, $R$ is the ratio, $k_R$ and $c$ are the fitted slope of $R$ and fitted constant, respectively.
-To investigate the factors affecting the slope, the difference between the signal amplitude of strips 1 and 2 in gap 1 is plotted in \figurename~\ref{ratio}(b).
-Since the signal amplitude strength diminishes as the distance from the strip electrode increases, the difference in signal amplitude between two strip electrodes is used to characterize the signal attenuation rate $A$. $A$ is the amount of change in the signal amplitude per unit distance.
+Here, $R$ is the ratio, $k_R$, and $c$ are the fitted slope of $R$ and the fitted constant, respectively.

-\figurename~\ref{ratio}(b) illustrates an approximately linear relationship between the difference in signal amplitude on strips 1 and 2 and the hit position.
-A linear fit is applied to its slope, which is the signal attenuation rate $A$. $A$ of the first gap $A_1$ is $0.4$ mV/$\mu m$ as the figure shows.
-Similarly, $A$ of the rest two gaps, $A_2$ and $A_3$, are $0.4$ mV/$\mu m$ and $0.5$ mV/$\mu m$.
+The sigma of the difference between the laser and the reconstructed position is defined as spatial resolution.